wet333/java-tcp-chat-app/docs/MessageHandlers_Guide.md

 @RegisterMessageHandler
 public class HelpCommandHandler extends BaseMessageHandler {

    /**
     * Checks if this handler should process the message.
 This handler
-     * only accepts messages that start with "/help".
+    * only accepts messages that start with "HELP:".
     *
     * @param message The client message to be evaluated.
-     * @return {@code true} if the message starts with "/help"; otherwise, {@code false}.
+    * @return {@code true} if the message starts with "HELP:"; otherwise, {@code false}.
     */
    @Override
    public boolean accepts(String message) {
-        return message.startsWith("/help");
+      return message.startsWith("HELP:");
    }

    /**
     * Processes the help command by sending a help message back to the requesting client.
     *
     * @param session The session associated with the client sending the message.
     * @param message The client message to be processed.
     */
    @Override
    public void handleMessage(Session session, String message) {
       BroadcastManager broadcastManager = BroadcastManager.getInstance();

       // Sample help information to send back to the client String helpMessage = "Available commands:\n" +
               "/help - Display available commands\n" +
               "/whisper <user> <message> - Send a private message\n" +
               "/quit - Disconnect from the chat\n";

       broadcastManager.serverDirectMessage(helpMessage, session);
    }
 }
 ```

+### Step 2: Ensure the Handler is Registered in `MessageHandlerFilterChain`

+With the `@RegisterMessageHandler` annotation, the `MessageHandlerFilterChain` will automatically register `HelpCommandHandler` (or any other annotated custom handler).

+On start-up the application will execute the `SystemUtils.instantiateClassesAnnotatedBy` method to dynamically load into `MessageHandlerFilterChain` all classes annotated with `@RegisterMessageHandler` in the `online.awet.system.messages.handlers` package by default (or any additional configured package).

-#### Step 3: Verify and Test
+### Step 3: Test the New `MessageHandler`

-1. Start the chat application server.
+1. **Start the application**:
-2. Connect a client and send `/help`.
-You should receive a response with the list of available commands.

-### Adding More Complex Handlers

-To further extend the application, you can add handlers that:
-- Respond to specific commands, like private messaging (`/whisper <user> <message>`).
-- Process structured messages, such as JSON or XML.
-- Implement custom logic, such as logging or filtering specific messages.

-Each new handler can follow the same structure, defining criteria in `accepts` and implementing behavior in `handleMessage`.
+2. **Send Test Messages**:
+   - Send the message `/help` from the client to confirm that `HelpCommandHandler` accepts and processes it.
+   - Confirm that the client receives the help message as defined in handleMessage and responds as expected.

+### Application Flow for ClientHandlers

+The `ClientHandlerThread` initializes `MessageHandlerFilterChain` and processes each message received from a client.
+Here’s how it flows:

+- **Client connects** → `ClientHandlerThread` greets and adds client to broadcast.
+- **Client sends a message** → `MessageHandlerFilterChain` checks each registered handler.
+- **Message matches a handler** → The handler’s `process` method is invoked, processing the message through `handleMessage`.

+By following these steps, you can create new `MessageHandler` implementations that are automatically registered and processed in your chat application, allowing flexible, dynamic message handling for different types of commands or messages.